 - 3.9.1 Boards will be entitled, in any one school year, to a number of units for the purposes of management, responsibility, recruitment, retention and/or reward, generated by formula in the Education (School Staffing) Order for the time being in force.
 The employer shall consult with teachers in developing a policy to determine the use of units. - (a) Boards with an entitlement of four or more units may allocate up to 40% of the units on a fixed term basis. - (b) Boards with an entitlement of three or fewer units: - (i) can make fixed term units divisible by two. - (ii) must allocate at least one unit permanently. - 3.9.2 Permanent units are paid at the rate of \$4,000 and are additional salary regardless of the level of aggregation.
-Until the end of Term 42, 2023427 January 2024, permanent units are paid at the rate of \$4,000.
-From the start of Term 1,28 January 2024, permanent units are paid at the rate of \$4,500.
-They are additional salary regardless of the level of aggregation and are paid at the substantive rate (i.e. not divisible) to both full-time and part-time teachers.
-They are paid at the substantive rate (i.e. not divisible) to both full-time and part-time teachers.
-They are paid at the substantive rate (i.e. not divisible) to both full-time and part-time teachers.
-The only circumstance in which permanent units may be proportioned is in an approved full-time job share position.
-3.9.3 Until the end of Term 42, 2023427 January 2024, fixed term units are paid at the - rate of \$4,000.
-From 28 January.
-From the start of Term 1, 2024, fixed-term units are paid at the rate of \$4,500.
+Until the end of Term 2, 2024, permanent units are paid at the rate of \$4,000.
+From the start of Term 3, 2024, permanent units are paid at the rate of \$4,500.
+They are additional salary regardless of the level of aggregation and are paid at the substantive rate (i.e. not divisible) to both full-time and partime teachers.
+They are paid at the substantive rate (i.e. not divisible) to both full-time and part-time teachers.-The only circumstance in which permanent units may be proportioned is in an approved full-time job share position. - 3.9.3 Until the end of Term 2, 2024, fixed term units are paid at the rate of \$4,000.
+From the start of Term 3, 2024, fixed-term units are paid at the rate of \$4,500.
 They are additional salary regardless of the level of aggregation and are paid to both full-time and part-time teachers at the substantive rate and are not divisible unless clause 3.9.1(b) applies.
 Fixed term units are paid at the rate of \$4,000 and are additional salary regardless of the level of aggregation.
-They are paid to both full-time and part-time teachers at the substantive rate and 21
+They are paid to both full-time and part-time teachers at the substantive rate and are not divisible unless clause 3.9.1(b) applies.